The contributions you make to a traditional IRA account may entitle you to a tax deduction each year.

 Reporting your IRA deduction

-The IRS categorizes it as an above-the-line deduction, meaning you can take it regardless of whether you itemize or claim the standard deduction.
+The IRS categorizes the IRA deduction as an above-the-line deduction, meaning you can take it regardless of whether you itemize or claim the standard deduction.
 This deduction reduces your taxable income for the year, which ultimately reduces the amount of income tax you pay.

 Alternatives to traditional IRAs